-- Before entering into an agreement regarding the workers degree of permanent impairment, Guild Insurance is to be satisfied that the worker has obtained, or has waived the right to obtain, independent legal advice regarding the consequences of entering into the agreement and has documented this on the claim file. - Where the insurer and the worker agree regarding the degree of permanent impairment, insurers are to ensure that any agreement entered into satisfies the requirements of section 66A of the 1987 Act and the workers compensation guidelines and documents it on the claim file.
+- Provide worker with copies of all relevant reports and other evidence before negotiating the degree of permanent impairment, to allow for informed negotiation at least five working days before negotiations commence. - > Before entering into an agreement regarding the workers degree of permanent impairment, Guild Insurance is to be satisfied that the worker has obtained, or has waived the right to obtain, independent legal advice regarding the consequences of entering into the agreement and has documented this on the claim file. - Where the insurer and the worker agree regarding the degree of permanent impairment, insurers are to ensure that any agreement entered into satisfies the requirements of section 66A of the 1987 Act and the workers compensation guidelines and documents it on the claim file.

-Work Injury Damages Claims
+11. Work Injury Damages Claims